udda/multiload-ng/README.md

+## Help & Troubleshooting
+Look at the [FAQ](#faq) for some common pitfalls.
+All additional documentation is located in the [Wiki](../../wiki).

+#### Plugin shows only a vertical blank line
+Probably you compiled against the wrong GTK version.
+E.g: XFCE and LXDE panels are still GTK2-based, and Multiload-ng build system automatically selects GTK3 if available.

+Try running Configure with the right options (see [Configure](#configure) section above)

+#### High CPU usage
+This has basically two causes:
+* low update interval
+* parametric command

+Lowering update interval means more redraws per second.
+CPU usage might become noticeable on older systems.

+Command line of parametric graph is called synchronously every time the graph is redrawn.
+This means that plugins hangs waiting for the command line to terminate and return numbers.
+You should try to

 ## FAQ

 #### Q: Which are the differences with original Multiload applet?
 A: First of all, this project is *forked* from original Multiload.
-Multiload-ng has ALL the features of the original multiload, since they share the same codebase.
+Nearly 100% of the code has been rewritten by now, but Multiload-ng is designed to keep ALL the features of the original multiload, and extend them.

 There are some notable differences:

 * Original multiload contains old and unmantained code, Multiload-ng is actively mantained
 * Multiload-ng has a [Wiki](../../wiki)!
 * Multiload-ng runs on a variety of panels, including those of the original multiload
+* Multiload-ng recently dropped glibtop dependency, meaning less bugs and less overhead
+* Multiload-ng detects automatically which task manager is installed
 * Multiload-ng has additional graphs, and more will be added in the future
 * Multiload-ng has more graphical customizations, like individual size/interval/border
 * Multiload-ng has color schemes support
 * Multiload-ng responds to mouse events with per-graph customizable actions
 * Multiload-ng can choose its orientation regardless of panel orientation
+* Multiload-ng can set graphs scale manually
 * Multiload-ng has higher limits for graph size and update interval
 * Multiload-ng can also be run without any panel
+* Multiload-ng can filter which source to show in suitable graphs
 * ...and so on

 Try it in your system and you won't come back!

-#### Q: I tried to compile plugin for *\[insertyourpanelhere\]*, but it shows just a vertical blank line.
-Why?
-A: Probably you compiled against the wrong GTK version.
-E.g: XFCE and LXDE panels are still GTK2-based, and Multiload-ng build system automatically selects GTK3 if available.

-Try running Configure with the right options (see [Configure](#configure) section above)

 #### Q: Doesn't a system monitor use system resources by itself?
 A: Yes.
 This is true for every system monitor.
 That's why resources usage from Multiload-ng is kept to a negligible level.

-#### Q: I found a bug!
+#### Q: I found a bug/I have a suggestion!
 How can I report?
-A: The preferred way to report a bug is by [creating a new issue](../../issues/new).

-First, check wether the bug is already present in [issues list](../../issues) or in the appropriate [wiki page](../../wiki/Known-issues-and-TODO).
-If it's not, you should [create a new issue](../../issues/new).

-#### Q: I have a suggestion that could be useful.
-How can I report?
-A: The preferred way to suggest a new features is by [creating a new issue](../../issues/new).
+A: The preferred way to report a bug or suggest new features is by [creating a new issue](../../issues/new).

-First, check wether your suggestion is already present in [issues list](../../issues) or in the project [Wishlist](../../wiki/Wishlist).
+First, check wether the bug/suggestion is already present in [issues list](../../issues) or in the project [Wishlist](../../wiki/Wishlist).
 If it's not, you should [create a new issue](../../issues/new).

 #### Q: Will you continue the development of Multiload-ng?